-Businesses are constantly having to adjust their workforce planning.
-Whether it’s employees looking for different career paths or companies deciding to let someone go, notice periods can help employers deal with the disruption of losing a staff member.
+Notice Period: Within a business, it’s constantly necessary to re-evaluate and adjust workforce planning.
+Whether this is due to employees looking for different career paths or the company needing to let someone go someone go, notice periods can help employers deal with the disruption of losing a staff member.

 Dealing with notice periods can seem like a simple enough procedure.
 However, you must tailor each case to the individual situation.